Osman Öcalan

-Osman Öcalan (14 August 1958 - 15 November 2021) was a Turkish-Kurdish militant, politician, and ex-commander of the Kurdistan Workers' Party.
+Osman Öcalan (14 August 1958 – 15 November 2021) was a Kurdish militant and ex-commander of the Kurdistan Workers' Party.

 Biography

 The younger brother of Abdullah Öcalan, Osman studied at teachers' training college before joining the PKK when it was founded in 1978 and spent two years in Libya.

 Career with the PKK

 He joined the central committee in 1986, and the executive committee in the 1990s, becoming virtually second in command of the PKK.
 But in 1992, after signing a truce with the two main Iraqi Kurdish parties, the KDP and the PUK, he suffered disgrace and was jailed by the PKK.

 "In June 1993, they removed all my powers", he told The Middle East in an interview.
 "I was isolated in a cell for three months and interrogated for 52 days before being tried in February 1995.
 The trial lasted only one day.
 I was warned that if I continued to defend my ideas, I would be executed.
 If not, I would be pardoned.
 A lawyer?
 Out of the question.
 The trial was conducted under the law of the mountain".

 In 1994, he left the PKK in order to marry a fellow PKK fighter.
 The PKK forbids relationships between its guerillas.
 He later rejoined the PKK.
 At the seventh congress of the PKK, he advocated for the PKK to lay down arms and change the PKK's name into People's Legitimate Defense Force.
 Later he also suggested the PKK to lay down their arms in order to enable Turkey and the European Union to begin negotiations with the group.
 In 2000 The Independent referred to him as a "senior commander" of the PKK when Medya TV, the underground Kurdish satellite television channel reported him as claiming that the Turkish authorities wanted his brother to die.

 In March 2003, in an interview with western journalists from his refuge in the Qandil mountains, he asserted "We will never allow ourselves to be disarmed as long as the Kurdish issue is not settled".